npflueger/npflueger.github.io/_teaching/220-20spring.md

 ### Remote learning

-Following the transition to remote learning after Spring break, the structure of the course will be changed as follows.
+Following the transition to remote learning after spring break, the structure of the course will be changed as follows.

 *   We will have synchronous class meetings via Zoom at 9am on Mondays and Fridays.
-See the Zoom link on the course moodle page for access.
+See the Zoom link on the course Moodle page for access.
 *   Several pre-recorded videos will be posted on Tuesdays and Wednesdays.
 You may access these from the Dropbox link sent out by email (also linked from the Moodle page).
 *   Office hours: during my scheduled office hours (below), I will be actively monitoring the class's Slack channel, answering questions, and opening Zoom discussions as needed.
-Please set a message to the channel or to me privately if you would like to start a Zoom meeting.
+Please send a message to the channel or to me privately if you would like to start a Zoom meeting.
 *   The remaining exams will be open-book take-home exams (see below for details).
 *   We will almost certainly cover less material this semester than was originally planned on the syllabus, due to the extraordinary circumstances.
-My primary concern as the instructor right now is to prioritize the main learning goals of Math 220: giving you practice and challenges to develop your proof-writing and problem solving skills so that you are prepared for future courses.
+My primary concern as the instructor right now is to prioritize the main learning goals of Math 220: giving you practice and challenges to develop your proof-writing and problem-solving skills so that you are prepared for future courses.

 ### Help hours